-As new studies emerge about organic foods, there is growing controversy over whether they’re truly more nutritious than conventionally grown foods.
+As new studies emerge about organic foods, there is continuing discussion over whether they’re more nutritious than conventionally grown foods.
 But one thing’s for sure: If you’re concerned about what’s in the food you’re eating, and you care about preserving our planet, you may want to consider eating more organic food.
 Organic farmers do not use fertilizers or pesticides to help grow their produce.
 They also raise their livestock without hormones or antibiotics.
 By eating organic, you ingest fewer toxins than you would if you eat nonorganic.
 Organic farming promotes “sustainable” agricultural methods that do not harm the environment and it helps reduce pollution (organic production requires 20 percent less fossil fuel than chemical production).
 To help you make healthier food choices for yourself and your family, we give you the facts behind these top myths on eating organic:

 Myth #1: Foods with an “Organic” label are 100% organic

 These days, you’ll find a variety of food products at the grocery store boasting that they are “organic.”
 If you see a label that simply says “organic,” this means the item contains some organic ingredients, but that it is not guaranteed “100% organic.”
 When shopping, look for products that carry the little green or black seal that reads “USDA Organic.”
 The seal means that a product has a valid organic certificate from a National Organic Program (NOP) accredited certifying agent or from an international trade partnership with the United States and that it will have 95% or more organic content.
 For more information on organic labeling and how products are certified, visit this USDA site.

 Myth #2: Organic foods have more nutrients than